pygmy-twylyte/amble/amble_script/docs/rooms_dsl_guide.md

 ### NPC State Block (Sugar)

-Author multiple NPC state overlays in one block using the `npc <id> here` form:
+Combine multiple NPC state overlays in one block using the `npc <id> here` form:

 ```
 overlay if npc emh here {